bryansmithsantos/deepcode-charm/deepcode/README.md

-# 🚀 DeepCode Charm Framework v0.0.4-alpha-02
+# 🚀 DeepCode Charm Framework v0.0.4-alpha-04

-**The most powerful and flexible Discord bot framework ever created - NOW WITH 50 COMPLETE PRIMITIVES!**
+**The most powerful and flexible Discord bot framework - 50 ESSENTIAL PRIMITIVES IN DEVELOPMENT!**

 DeepCode revolutionizes Discord bot development by providing **50 essential primitive charms** instead of pre-built features.
 This gives you unlimited freedom to create exactly what you want, how you want it.